volab/IoT_EPS/_1_userDoc/source/softDev.rst

 Start up behavior
 =====================================

-Question:what should be the behavior when power is switched to ON.
+Question:what should be the behavior when power is switched to ON ?

-2 cases are possible when power is On: the button is switched to ON or the system restart after a genaral power cut
+2 cases are possibles when power is On: the button is switched to ON or the system restart after a genaral power cut

 Soit l'interrupteur général est actif (cas de la coupure EDF) et on reprend où on en était.